yanyongyu/githubkit/docs/usage/authentication.md

 # Authentication

-GitHubKit supports multiple authentication strategies to access the GitHub API.
+githubkit supports multiple authentication strategies to access the GitHub API.
 You can also switch between them easily when doing auth flow.

 ## Without Authentication